DriveWorks/SDK-Starter-Examples/README.md

 It is not recommended to download and modify this code.
 Please implement the code examples into your own solution.

 We have a full [integration plugin example](https://github.com/DriveWorks/Labs-Integration-Example) which can be downloaded and modified.

+The SDK is made freely available to all customers with a valid subscription contract.
+To obtain the SDK please send an email request to apisupport@driveworks.co.uk.